NoSchool2K20/4ServiceIdentitesAuthent/README.md

-# service des identités et des authentifications
+# Service des identités et des authentifications

 REST/JSON API built with ReasonML and compiled to JS with Buckelscript